 Family work is the bridge between Alpine Academy and home.
-This is the most important work that a student or her family will do while at Alpine.
-Research shows that the key predictor of success for a student after leaving Alpine Academy is her parent’s willingness and ability to make personal, parenting and family system changes.
+This is the most important work that a student and their family will do while at Alpine.
+Research shows that the key predictor of success for a student after leaving Alpine Academy is their parents’ willingness and ability to make personal, parenting, and family system changes.
 The treatment team’s primary job is to support your family through this change process.
 One of the many ways in which we do this is through family therapy.

 Family therapy sessions occur weekly with the primary therapist.
 These sessions typically happen via the phone or video conference, and occasionally happen in person, when families come out for visits.
 The purpose of family therapy is to help family members improve communication and resolve conflicts.
 Family therapy sessions also help to foster deeper family connections.

 Both individual and family therapy sessions are built into a student’s school schedule.
 This allows for a student to fully participate in therapy while not missing any academic work.
 This system also creates consistency and predictability for the parents, so they may arrange their schedule accordingly and participate in each session.

 An individualized treatment plan is developed for each student, based on their specific needs, strengths, and personal goals.
 This trauma-informed, results-driven, strength-based approach to therapy helps to accelerate the rate of growth and learning.